rabi-siddique/drm/README.md

 # How `drm` works

-I've developed a custom script that helps a little with my productivity by eliminating the need for copy-pasting! 😄

 I've developed a custom script that enhances a little bit of my productivity by saving me a Copy Paste :D .
 Here’s how it improves my workflow: